 So, you know a bit about what Kiwiburn is… you may have even come along to the festival a few times… but do you know how it works?
 How does so much chaos get facilitated and organised?
 How does a festival run entirely by volunteers even function?
 How does it all happen?
 It has taken some of us a long time to figure it out, because the people who have been very busy organising the event year-round and running the on-site operations have been too busy doing everything at once.
 So here’s a basic run down.

 We’ll start with you…

 You buy your ticket.
 This makes you a part of Kiwiburn, whether you realise it or not.
 This is all part of the participation.
-The money from the tickets goes into financing the festival; all of it.
+The money from tickets goes into financing the festival; all of it.
 That is why everyone, even year-round organisers, buy tickets.
-This money goes into hiring the site, the toilets, the medics, security, paying for Art Grants, the Temple and the Effigy… among other things.
+The money is spent on hiring the site, the toilets, the medics, security, funding Art Grants, the Temple and the Effigy, and many other things.
 If you want to know more about the finances, you can read about them in our Afterburn Report.

 The decision-making structure has been evolving over the years and, in late 2017, Kiwiburn restructured to be better able to manage the growth of the event.
 ExCom has traditionally had three officers – Chair, Secretary and Treasurer – a requirement of being an Incorporated Society, as well as an ever-changing number of committee members, mostly greater than three at any time.

 Now there are the three officers together with six Facilitators, who will work with the leads of the 30 or so teams of volunteers which make Kiwiburn run, ensuring they have the people, information and resources they need to function (see org chart below).